boraq-alalem/JS-github/README.md

 # JS-github
-this folder enclouds some of JS ex
+this folder enclouds some front end ex